What are they?

 An antiperspirant reduces sweat production while deodorants are designed just to remove and mask unpleasant smells, but not reduce the sweating.

 Like all aluminium chloride antiperspirants, they are to be applied at night to a dry skin (with the exception of the 'Instant', which is a cream that takes immediate effect).
-The range offers 'upside down' pump sprays that are suitable for the back, and sensitive sprays and creams for the face and other sensitive areas.
+The range offers 'upside down' pump sprays which make it easier to apply to places like the back or feet, and sensitive sprays and creams for the face and other sensitive areas.
 See SweatHelp.co.uk.

-You will not have to look far on the internet to find articles suggesting aluminium is linked to the developement of cancer or Alzheimer’s disease and probably similar numbers disputing this claim.
+You will not have to look far on the internet to find articles suggesting aluminium is linked to the development of cancer or Alzheimer’s disease and probably similar numbers disputing this claim.
 Many national and international organisations such as the EU and the Food and Drug Administration (FDA) in the US have not found sufficient evidence to conclude there is a causative link.
 A recent scientific paper from Germany reviewed the evidence for the safety of antiperspirants and other drugs for hyperhidrosis and concluded such concerns remain “unsolved” which is probably as much as anyone can say currently.
 IXAL is available from SweatHelp.co.uk.

 Patient information for clinics is available on request.